joel-quek/Georgia-Tech-OMSA/OMSA_Experience.md

 The homework assignments are *brutal*, Homework 2 gave me many sleepless nights and endless frustrations.
 I have a lot of respect for software engineers who code with javascript and React.
 Homework 3 forced students to use the various cloud computing providers like AWS, Docker, Spark etc. Difficult?
 Yes.
 Useful?
 Immensely.
 No one in their right mind would put themselves through so much pain willingly, unless you are forced.

 The project required groups of 4 minimum.
-Initially I thought to myself, "Why can't I just do with WS like in Simulation?"
+Initially I thought to myself, "Why can't I just do with WS, like in Simulation?"
 Once again, DVA proved me wrong.
 We had a group of 5 and we never stopped working.
 The project was free-for-all, we could choose any topic we wanted.
 We decided to build a model which predicted flight delays based on parameters like country of departure, time of the year, season, mileage etc, and we also built a Google Plug-In and website for end-users to key in their travel details and receive real-time updates on their flight delays.
 We spent days running our models, performing feature engineering, generating feature importance, optimising our models and repeating the machine learning cycle up till the dat of submission.
 Not for the faint hearted.
 Thankfully, our project was very well received.

 This course is the most brutal course in OMSA, but the skills acquired are immensely useful.
-I was half ready to get a D for this module.
-It is compulsory anyway, all the best to whoever is reading this.
+I was half prepared to get a D for this module.
+It is compulsory anyway, all the best to whoever is about to take this module.

 ### ISYE8803 Topics on High Dimensional Data Analytics